 Please note: The experience list above may include examples of work completed prior to joining Keystone Law.

-Recognised by Best Lawyers (UK) 2020 in the area of Real Estate Law and Litigation, and in 2019 in the area of Litigation
+Recognised by Best Lawyers (UK) 2020 and 2021 in the area of Real Estate Law and Litigation, and in from 2009 – 2021 in the area of Litigation

 “Impressive with Clients” Legal 500 2017